shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Removed from Reality

 At level 15, you learn how to change the channel.
 As an action, you can shift to another plane of existence.
 You can use this feature a number of times equal to your Proficiency Bonus, regaining all expended uses after a long rest.

+## Dreamer

+Your dreams have a strange way of effecting reality.
+When you go to sleep, you cast spells and do things you’d do in a dream.
+But when you wake up, you realize that the things that happened in your dreams happened for real.

+### Sleep Walking

+At level 3, your mind wanders the plane, conjuring a version of you.
+Whenever you fall asleep, your dream self appears as an illusion of you within Cast Range of the last person, place, or thing you thought of when going to sleep.

+You can see, hear, and sense from your dream self, and you have full control over your dream self.
+Your dream self is tangible and can interact with objects.
+You can cast spells from your dream self, using your dream self’s position for the Cast Range and Tether Range.

+If your dream self becomes further than your Tether Range from your dream target, your current dream ends.
+When your dream self is near your dream target for longer than your Spell Duration, your current dream ends.
+As an action, you can end the current dream.
+When your current dream ends, a new dream begins and your dream self disappears and reappears within Cast Range of the next most recent thing you thought of before going to sleep.

+Your dream self has all your stats and takes damage as normal.
+If your dream self dies or drops to 0 hit points, it disappears and you wake up.
+You can’t go back to sleep for at least 10 minutes.

+You can have a number of dreams per long rest equal to your level in this class divided by 2, minimum of 2.
+When you’re not dreaming, you see only blackness and you don’t perceive time.

+When you wake up, you must make a DC15 ability check in your spellcasting ability.
+On a success, you remember everything that happened in the dream.
+On a failure, you forget everything that happened in the dream, but can remember the places you went to, the faces of the people you met, and any creatures and/or objects that you saw.

+### Sleep Form

+At level 5, you’re unbound from your physical form.
+When you enter a new dream, your dream self can appear as any creature you’ve seen before.
+It still has your stats and abilities.
+It gains 1 feature of the chosen creature, and can use that feature once per dream.

+### Dream Logic

+At level 3, your dream self can teleport.
+You gain the following Bond Affinity option:

+-   Dream Logic: Teleport your dream self to a space in range and then cast this spell from that new location.
+The range is equal to the spell points spent to cast this spell times 5.

+Whenever your dream self would fall or otherwise be forced to move, you may make an ability check in your spellcasting ability instead.
+On a success, your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
+It becomes solid again when it is no longer sharing a space with that creature or object.
+On a failure, your dream self falls or gets moved forcefully like normal.

+### Stasis

+At level 5, your dreams protect you.
+Whenever you go to sleep, you gain temporary hp equal to your proficiency bonus plus your spellcasting modifier plus your level in this class.
+Whenever a new dream begins, you regain these temporary hit points.
+When you wake up, you lose these temporary hit points.

+### Dream Spells

+At level 7, you gain better control over your dreams.
+You gain the following Bond Affinity option:

+-   Lucid Dreaming: This spell cast refreshes the duration of your current dream.

+Whenever you end a dream, you regain all spell points spent during that dream.

+### Location Shift

+At level 11, you can change locations.
+When you use your action to end the current dream, you can bring any number of other people, things, and/or creatures within your Cast Range with you to the new dream.
+If a new dream doesn’t begin immediately, this feature has no effect.

+Creatures and objects you bring with you teleport to an unoccupied space within your Cast Range at the new location.
+If there’s not a valid location for a creature or object to land in, it doesn’t get brought through.

+You can use this feature once per long rest.

+### Just a Dream

+At level 15, you can fight nightmares.
+You can end a dream as a reaction.
+When you end a dream, you can undo one negative event that happened in that dream:

+-   The death of a player, NPC, or pet.
+They come to life at full health.
+-   The destruction of an item.
+-   The casting of a specific spell that was cast within the last round.
+-   An action or bonus action that another creature took.

+### Not a Dream!

+At level 15, you can wake up in your dream.
+When a dream ends, you can choose to wake up.
+When you wake up from a dream, you can choose to teleport to your dream self’s former location.

+### Dream Variance

+At level 20, your dreams take on a mind of their own.
+When a dream begins, you roll a d20, and the result effects what kind of dream it is:

+-   1-5: Nightmare.
+Your dream self takes double damage and deals half damage, rounded down.
+Your spells cost twice as many spell points to cast.
+-   6-10: Dousy.
+Your dream self has disadvantage on all saving throws and ability checks.
+-   11-15: Pleasant Jaunt.
+Your dream self has advantage on all saving throws and ability checks.
+-   16-20: Dream Dream.
+Your dream self takes half damage, rounded down, and deals double damage.
+Your spells cost half as many spell points to cast, rounded down.